 - Over 75 free MCLE credit opportunities at section lunch meetings every year.

-- The DuPage County Bar Foundation promotes justice in our community by providing scholarships for law students, grants to 501(c)(3) legal organizations and assistance to DCBA members in need.
+- The DuPage Bar Foundation promotes justice in our community by providing scholarships for law students, grants to 501(c)(3) legal organizations and assistance to DCBA members in need.

 - Lawyers Lending a Hand, a monthly, public service project, provides hands-on help to area non-profit organizations.
 The group conducts successful coat and toy drives each year, benefitting local charities.
 Check the Calendar for upcoming projects.

-- The DuPage County Bar Legal Assistance Program maintains 1 full and 2 part-time staff attorney providing legal services to the indigent, and oversee our program to provide pro bono legal services to the indigent of DuPage County.
+- The DuPage Bar Legal Assistance Program maintains 1 full and 2 part-time staff attorney providing legal services to the indigent, and oversee our program to provide pro bono legal services to the indigent of DuPage County.

 - The Judiciary Committee screens and evaluates all judicial candidates from Associate Judges to Appellate Court Justices.